 You understand and agree that if the Library determines that the terms of service have been violated, it may limit or remove access to the deposited material in question, leaving descriptive metadata and a notice to explain the reason for the removal.
 The descriptive metadata and the notice will be visible to those who have its persistent URL.

-If you view or download information from Deep Blue repositories, you agree that Deep Blue services and content therein are provided "as is" without warranty of any kind, either express or implied, including without limitation, the implied warranties of merchantability or fitness for a particular purpose.
+If you view or download information from Deep Blue Data, you agree that services and content therein are provided "as is" without warranty of any kind, either express or implied, including without limitation, the implied warranties of merchantability or fitness for a particular purpose.
 Use of Deep Blue Data is at your own risk.

 Deep Blue repositories host content from a number of authors.
 The statements and views of these authors are theirs alone, and do not reflect the stances or policies of the University of Michigan or their sponsors, nor does their posting imply the endorsement of the University of Michigan or their sponsors.